moneybutton/docs/docs/bsv-hd-public-key.md

 // Invalid argument: creating a hardened path requires an HDPrivateKey
 ```

-The harded extended private key is different than the non-hardened key, and
+The hardened extended private key is different than the non-hardened key, and
 there is no way to derive any keys from the extended public key on a hardened
 path.